 There are two general ways people can become addicted to their prescribed medications over time.
-Doctors prescribe certain drugs for short term solutions, like painkillers following surgery.
+Doctors prescribe certain drugs for short-term solutions, such as painkillers following surgery.
 Some of these drugs, such as opioids, provide a euphoric effect and even cause physical dependency.
 So, while they might be useful in helping alleviate pain after surgery, once the person is fully recovered, they’ve become dependent on their prescription just to feel normal.
 Another way people become addicted is due to the diminishing returns of their medication.

-Over time the recommended dosage won’t provide the same effect it used to and so people increase their dosage to get the original result.
-These individuals aren’t intentionally trying to abuse their prescription, they’re simply trying to attain the same positive effect that smaller dosages of the drug use to produce.
-After a while of increasing their dosage, the person can become dependent on that drug just to achieve their daily tasks.
+Over time the recommended dosage won’t provide the same effect it used to, so people increase their dosage to get the original result.
+These individuals aren’t intentionally trying to abuse their prescription.
+They’re simply trying to attain the same positive effect that smaller dosages of the drug use produce.
+After increasing their dosage, the person can become dependent on that drug just to achieve their daily tasks.
 And through no fault of their own, the person in both of these scenarios has now developed an addiction.
-In certain cases, a person might switch from prescription drugs to heroin, a less expensive alternative.
+A person might switch from prescription drugs to heroin, a less expensive alternative in certain cases.
 Regardless of how someone finds themselves addicted to their prescription medication, all sufferers have one thing in common: they need help overcoming their addiction.

 About Withdrawal Symptoms